cbroult/erb-processor/README.md

     $ erb-processor --help

+## Expected Behavior

-See the features/*.feature files for the expected behavior.
+See the `features/*.feature` files for the expected behavior.

 ## ERB Template File Content

 The processed file can automatically include a warning that invites the editing of the template by using the following in the template:
 ```ruby
 <%= erb_processor.commented_processed_header %>
 ```

 ## Development